How Manufacturing uses Data Lineage-min

 • Scalability: Manufacturers must plan for scalability as data volumes and complexity grow.

-Data lineage has become an indispensable tool for modern manufacturing.
+The concept has become an indispensable tool for modern manufacturing.
 It enables manufacturers to enhance product design, streamline production, optimize supply chains, ensure compliance, drive continuous improvement and leverage IoT data.
 By providing transparency and traceability, data lineage empowers manufacturers to make informed decisions and remain competitive in a rapidly evolving industry.
 As manufacturing evolves, data lineage will play an increasingly vital role in shaping its future.

 Leave a reply